simpledotorg/simple-server/doc/wiki/dashboard-audit.md

 ```

 **Where it's shown in the Dashboard**

 + **Reports:** Overview, Details, Cohort reports
 + **Home:** BP controlled, BP not controlled, Missed visits
 + **Simple App:** Progress tab

 **Things we should fix**

 + [ ] Make copy definition more specific and more closely match how the query is calculated
 + [ ] In `reports.js` rename `data-registrations` -> `assigned-patients`
-+ [ ] Anything that grabs data from `dashboard_analytics` could display different numbers from the main Reports pages because of differences in when data is cached
++ [ ] Anything that grabs data from `dashboard_analytics` could display different numbers from the main Reports pages because of differences in when data is cached `IN PROGRESS` [see PR](https://github.com/simpledotorg/simple-server/pull/2328)
 + [ ] Review `UserAnalytics` code paths

 ---

 ## BP controlled

 **Copy used in the Dashboard**

 + Numerator: Patients with BP <140/90 at their last visit in the last 3 months
 + Denominator: Hypertension patients assigned to `region_name`, registered before the last 3 months.
 Dead and lost to follow-up patients are excluded.

 **How it's calculated**

 The number of patients assigned to a facility registered before the last 3 months where the patient:
 + Is hypertensive
 + Is not dead